- National Statistic: yes

 These series are aggregated to form an overall estimate of the volume of inputs used to provide each of the public services identified in the total public services.

-Further detail can be found in the Sources and Methods for Public Service Productivity Estimates: Total Public Services (PDF, 111.4KB).
+Further detail can be found in the Sources and methods for public service productivity estimates.

 Aggregating service area inputs and output

-The expenditure shares of each public service component are calculated using a breakdown of GGFCE by Classification of the Functions of Government (COFOG).
-ONS publishes this breakdown in ESA table 11 and provide the data to Eurostat for the European Deficit Procedure (EDP) in accordance with the Maastricht Treaty.
+The expenditure shares of each public service component are calculated using a breakdown of general government final consumption expenditure (GGFCE) by Classification of the Functions of Government (COFOG).

 Estimates of total public sector output are produced by weighting and then aggregating the volume of output in each service area.
 The weights used in this process are the service area COFOG expenditure weights, and are applied to form a chain-linked Laspeyres volume index of total public service output.

 Estimates of total public sector inputs are produced in a similar manner.
 This involves weighting and then aggregating the volume of inputs in each service area, using the same COFOG expenditure weights as in the calculation of aggregate output.
-This produces a chain-linked Laspeyres volume index of inputs for total public services, which is calculated using the following equation:
+This produces a chain-linked Laspeyres volume index of inputs for total public services.

-Estimates of total public sector productivity are calculated using the aggregate output and inputs indices produced using the approach discussed previously.
+Estimates of total public sector productivity are calculated using the aggregate output and inputs indices produced using the approach just discussed.

 How we analyse and interpret the data